About the founder

 Orfelina was born in Barranquilla, Colombia.
-At an early age she developed a deep love for art, which led to her pursuing a career where she could share her creativity and passions with the world.
+At an early age, she developed a deep love for art, which led to her pursuing a career where she could share her creativity and passions with the world.
 Orfelina graduated from the Autónoma Del Caribe University in Textile Design, where she learned diverse art techniques focusing on the creation and transformation of textile fibers.
-Since moving to Canada in 2011, she has been working as an artist, creating eco-friendly products made from recycled and organic materials and showcased her products at various venues.
-She was also invited to join a non-profit Canadian art organization, Raw Artist, which helped her to build her brand and extend her audience throughout North America.
+Since moving to Canada in 2011, she has been working as an artist, creating eco-friendly products made from recycled and organic materials and showcasing her products at various venues.

-The Orfe program has been running in several Catholic schools in Toronto and has had the support of the Toronto Arts Council, Neighborhood Art, North York Art, STEPS Initiative, Art Start, and New Arts Toronto Organization.
+The Orfe program has been running in several Catholic schools in Toronto and has had the support of the Toronto Arts Council, Neighborhood Art, North York Art, STEPS Initiative, Art Start, Art Ignite, and New Arts Toronto, among other Organizations.

 In June 2019, Orfe EcoArt Program was accepted as an educational programming partner with the Toronto District School board.